-Kabir et al. in 2018 have focused attention on the analysis on inflammatory bowel disease (IBD).
-Among different treatment regimens used in IBD, therapeutic intervention by oral administration of cortisone, ciprofloxacin and/or sulfasalazine among others are common practices.
+Kabir et al. in 2018 focused attention on the analysis of inflammatory bowel disease (IBD).
+Among different treatment regimens used in IBD, therapeutic intervention by oral administration of cortisone, ciprofloxacin, and/or sulfasalazine, among others, are common practices.
 As such, the authors used a combination of cortisone, ciprofloxacin, and sulfasalazine as an oral treatment regimen.
-For pharmacokinetic studies, the authors used physiological samples like plasma, serum, saliva, and urine.
-The whole blood was diluted with ultrapure water (1:5, v/v) and vortexed.
-Human plasma was directly vortexed after adding internal standard and the same protocol was used for urine.
-Finally, samples were ready to FPSE procedure to analyze the supernatant.
-[31]
+For pharmacokinetic studies, the authors used physiological samples such as plasma, serum, saliva, and urine.
+Whole blood was diluted with ultrapure water (1:5, v/v) and vortexed.
+Human plasma was directly vortexed after adding an internal standard, and the same protocol was used for urine.
+Finally, samples were ready for the FPSE procedure to analyze the supernatant [31].

-Tartaglia et al. availed saliva samples from healthy volunteers in absence of NSAIDs, with the aim of analyzing furprofen, indoprofen, ketoprofen, fenbufen, flurbiprofen, and ibuprofen in the above samples.
-Thanks to FPSE, the authors did not need any pre-treatment, only the addition of the internal standard.
-[32]
+Tartaglia et al. availed saliva samples from healthy volunteers in the absence of NSAIDs with the aim of analyzing furprofen, indoprofen, ketoprofen, fenbufen, flurbiprofen, and ibuprofen in the above samples.
+Thanks to FPSE, the authors did not need any pre-treatment, only the addition of the internal standard [32].

-D'angelo et al. developed an analytical method based on MEPS and HPLC to quantify simultaneously FANS and Fluoroquinolones.
-They collected plasma and urine samples from healthy volunteers after 5 h after oral administration of FANS and FLQ.
-The addiction of trichloroacetic acid aimed the denaturation of proteins, and after a centrifugation step, the supernatant was used for the MEPS extraction.
-[33]
+D'angelo et al. developed an analytical method based on MEPS and HPLC to simultaneously quantify FANS and fluoroquinolones.
+They collected plasma and urine samples from healthy volunteers 5 h after oral administration of FANS and FLQ.
+The addition of trichloroacetic acid aimed for the denaturation of proteins, and after a centrifugation step, the supernatant was used for the MEPS extraction [33].

-2.6 Statin
+2.6.
+Statin

-Courlet et al. discussed the risk of cardiovascular events in HIV patients.
+Courlet et al. discussed about the risk of cardiovascular events in HIV patients.
 Atorvastatin, rosuvastatin, and pravastatin are the most prescribed lipid-lowering agents in this class of patients.
 In their study, blood samples from different patients for pharmacokinetics studies were collected.
-Pre-treatment of these samples was protein precipitation.
-Following centrifugation, the supernatant was then evaporated until dryness and then reconstituted in methanol: H2O with 0.1% formic acid, vortexed, sonicated, and centrifuged.
-Finally, the supernatant was ready to be analyzed.
-[34]
+The pre-treatment of these samples was protein precipitation.
+Following centrifugation, the supernatant was then evaporated until dryness and then reconstituted in methanol as follows: H2O with 0.1% formic acid, vortexed, sonicated, and centrifuged.
+Finally, the superatant was ready to be analyzed [34].

-2.7 Imidazoles and triazoles
+2.7.
+Imidazoles and Triazoles

-Campestre et al. studied imidazole as Ketoconazole, Bifonazole, Clotrimazole, Tioconazole, Econazole, Butoconazole and Miconazole and Triazole as Terconazole, Voriconazole, Posaconazole, Ravuconazole and Itraconazole.
-Specifically, the research group was interested about quantification of azole derivates in human samples collected from healthy volunteers (plasma and urine).
+Campestre et al. studied imidazole as ketoconazole, bifonazole, clotrimazole, tioconazole, econazole, butoconazole, and miconazole and triazole as terconazole, voriconazole, posaconazole, ravuconazole, and itraconazole.
+Specifically, the research group was interested in the quantification of azole derivates in the human samples collected from healthy volunteers (plasma and urine).
 The samples were mixed with the working analyte solution as well as internal standard and vortexed.
-With the aim of denaturing proteins and reducing sample density, the samples were pre-treated with trichloroacetic acid and centrifuged, then the supernatant was directly analyzed.
-[35]
+With the aim of denaturing proteins and reducing sample density, the samples were pre-treated with trichloroacetic acid and centrifuged, then the supernatant was directly analyzed [35].

 The aim of this study was to simplify the clean-up procedures that precede the analysis in HPLC.
-These authors used plasma and urine samples from healthy volunteers, added analyte working solutions and internal standard to them and applied extraction procedure with FPSE membranes and then analyzed the supernatant in HPLC.
-[36]
+These authors used plasma and urine samples from healthy volunteers, added analyte working solutions and internal standard f to them and applied or extraction procedure with FPSE membranes, and then analyzed the supernatant in HPLC [36].